-The nature of intellectual disability is particularly heterogeneous in terms of etiology, type and characteristics of the population.
-Intellectual disability is associated with an Intelligence Quotient of 70 and below, that can be measured by specially standardized tests.
-It can be mild, moderate, severe or profound.
+The nature of intellectual disability is highly heterogeneous in etiology, type and population characteristics.
+Intellectual disability is associated with an IQ of 70 or below that can be measured with standardized tests, ranged from mild, moderate, severe and heavy.

-Due to the difficulties that people with intellectual disability face, they need further support to develop new skills, understand complex concepts and interact with other people.
-The scope and duration of the support vary.
-For instance, someone with mild intellectual disability might need support so as to find a job.
-Someone with severe or profound intellectual disability might need daily support in every aspect of his/her life.
-It is important to remember that a person with intellectual disability can live independently by receiving the appropriate support.
+People with intellectual disabilities need additional support in order to understand complex concepts and improve their social skills.
+The scope and duration of support vary.
+For example, someone with a mild intellectual disability may need support in finding a job whereas someone with a severe intellectual disability may need daily support in various aspects of everyday life.
+The important thing/what is of importance is that with proper support a person with an intellectual disability can live independently.